cwahn/efp-logger/README.md

 ## Integration

-To use EFP RT Log, include `rt_log.hpp` in your project and ensure dependencies, especially the `fmt` library, are correctly linked.
+To use EFP RT Log, include `logger.hpp` in your project and ensure dependencies, especially the `fmt` library, are correctly linked.